harshdoesdev/bottlecap/README.md

 ### Experimental Stuff

-1) camera.js is a simple, functional 2d camera based on the context2d api
+1) camera.js is a simple, 2d camera based on the HTML5 Canvas

 ### Where Do I Start?